Frank McGovern is a Senior Information Security Engineer in Chicago, Illinois.

 As previously stated, Frank’s title says engineer, however, he has a unique aspect of being in a large organization with a small cybersecurity personnel footprint.
 Due to this, Frank aids in cybersecurity architecture, testing, implementation, and operationalization.
 He also currently is in charge of writing the organization’s cybersecurity policy.
 So he does everything from analyst work through writing policy that dictates how cybersecurity will exist in the environment.

-In addition to my professional life, Frank also own an automotive detailing business called Chicago’s Dedicated Auto Detailing (Chicago’s DAD).
+In addition to his professional life, Frank also owns an automotive detailing business called Chicago’s Dedicated Auto Detailing (Chicago’s DAD).
 He also moderates the largest unbiased automotive detailing forum in the world over at r/autodetailing.
 Frank believes a lot transcends between automotive detailing and cybersecurity.
 The blend of taking an environment that has been used by differing people and shows its changes over the years and correcting that utilizing differing processes, methods, and time are very similar at a high level.

 Frank has also founded the cybersecurity defender conference called Blue Team Con.
 This is a conference focused on building an ecosystem of community and a strong lobby-con for those that work at organizations on the defensive side.
 This includes practitioners doing enterprise defense, but also Governance, Risk, and Compliance personnel and Application Security Developers as well.